1994 South Pacific Airmotive DC-3 crash: Investigation

+In 2018, a flight in a DC-3 flight simulator in the Netherlands, confirmed that the right engine was only producing about 65-70% of rated power.

 Rod Lovell

 Despite being praised by the passengers for his handling of the crisis, Captain Lovell was partly blamed in the BASI report for contributing to the crash and his piloting licence was suspended as a result.
 Lovell spent the next twenty-five years trying to clear his name and prove that the aircraft was solely at fault for the crash.
 In 2018, Lovell was invited to the Netherlands to handle the only certified DC-3 flight simulator in the world, and claimed that its outcome demonstrated that "my DC-3 was not producing the power and it had nothing to do with the allegation of above maximum take-off weight."
 The following year, Lovell released a book, From Hero to Zero, arguing he had been unfairly scapegoated by Australian aviation authorities.